Nosto/nosto-prestashop/README.md

 * 2.1.0
     * Improve server-to-server order confirmations
+    * Implement all communication with Nosto through the Nosto SDK library

 * 2.0.1
     * Fixed cart tagging to show also when cart is empty